News & Trending Shopping & Deals News

 The "Backup" Mattress Shotgun Rack

-Courtesy of Amazon mattress shotgun rack
+Courtesy of Amazon The

 This next product markets itself as a home safety and security tool, but in reality, it's a waste of money and incredibly unsafe and impractical.

-This is incredibly unsafe and irresponsible and an egregious amount of money.
+This is incredibly unsafe and irresponsible, and an egregious amount of money.

 UroClub

-Courtesy of Amazon golf club
+Courtesy of Amazon UroClub

 Anyone who's spent a day at the golf course has likely faced a dilemma when timing bathroom breaks, a problem the UroClub aims to fix.

-This product is designed as a golf club that fits right into your caddy, with a hollow tube inside, a “leak-proof” cap, and a privacy towel to help you use the bathroom right on the course, for just $24.95.
+This product is designed as a golf club that fits right into your caddy, with a hollow tube inside, a "leak-proof" cap, and a privacy towel to help you use the bathroom right on the course, for just $39.79.
+Not only is this unsanitary, expensive, and impractical, but you could face legal consequences if caught using it.

 Shake Weights

-Courtesy of Amazon shake weights
+Courtesy of Amazon Shake Weights

-Shake Weights are one of the more popular “As Seen on TV” products, but they’re as much a waste of your money as any other scammy product on this list.
-For $49.95, you get a 2.5-pound dumbbell that shakes back and forth, claiming it will help tone your arms.
+Shake Weights are one of the more popular "As Seen on TV" products, but they're as much a waste of your money as any other scammy product on this list.
+For $27.99, you get a 2.5-pound dumbbell that shakes back and forth, claiming it will help tone your arms.

-However, tests have shown they are no more effective than other 2.5-pound dumbbells and don’t do anything special to improve muscle tonality or range of motion.
-You’re better off investing in regular fitness equipment.
+However, tests have shown they are no more effective than other 2.5-pound dumbbells and don't do anything special to improve muscle tone or range of motion.
+You're better off investing in regular fitness equipment.

 Zoomies

-Courtesy of Amazon hands free binoculars
+Courtesy of Amazon Zoomies

 However, many reviewers say they're cheaply made.
 If you need magnification for bird watching, crafting, or reading, use regular binoculars or talk to your eye doctor.